-BRK Brands, Inc., ("BRK") the maker of First Alert® brand products BRK Brands, inc., (BRK) the maker of FIRST Alert' brand products warrants that for a period of ten years from the date of purchase, the Model SA150B will be free from defects in material and workmanship.
-In addition, BRK warrants that for a period of five years from the date of purchase, the Model SA90B will be free from defects in material and workmanship.
+BRK Brands, Inc., ("BRK") the maker of First Alert® brand products warrants that for a period of ten years from the date of purchase, this product will be free from defects in material and workmanship.
 BRK, at its option, will repair or replace this product or any component of the product found to be defective during the warranty period.
-Peptagement will be made with a new or remanufactured product. period.
 Replacement will be made with a new or remanufactured product or component.
 If the product is no longer available, replacement may be made with a similar product of equal or greater value.
 This is your exclusive warranty.

 This warranty is valid for the original retail purchaser from the date of initial retail purchase and is not transferable.
-Keep the original sales BRK dealers, service centers, or retail stores selling BRK products do not have the right to alter, modify or any way change the terms and conditions of this warranty
+Keep the original sales receipt.
+Proof of purchase is required to obtain warranty performance.
+BRK dealers, service centers, or retail stores selling BRK products do not have the right to alter, modify or any way change the terms and conditions of this warranty.

-This warranty does not cover normal wear of parts or damage resulting from any of the following: negligent use or misuse of the product, use on improper voltage or current, use contrary to the operating instructions, disassembly, repair or alteration by anyone other than BRK or an authorized services. ized service center.
+This warranty does not cover normal wear of parts or damage resulting from any of the following: negligent use or misuse of the product, use on improper voltage or current, use contrary to the operating instructions, disassembly, repair or alteration by anyone other than BRK or an authorized service center.
 Further, the warranty does not cover Acts of God, such as fire, flood, hurricanes and tornadoes or any batteries that are included with this unit.

-BRK shall not be liable for any incidental or consequential damages BRK shall not be liable for any incidental or consequential damages caused by the breach of any express or implied warranty.
+BRK shall not be liable for any incidental or consequential damages caused by the breach of any express or implied warranty.
 Except to the extent prohibited by applicable law, any implied warranty of merchantability or fitness for a particular purpose is limited in duration to the duration of the above warranty.
 Some states, provinces or jurisdictions do not allow the exclusion or limitation of incidental or consequential damages or limitations on how long an implied warranty lasts, so the above limitations or exclusion may not apply to you.
 This warranty gives you specific legal rights, and you may also have other rights that vary from state to state or province to province.